Weekly Notices from Steyning Parish Church

 Concerts in Church

-Saturday 6 June (at 7:30pm).
-Chanctonbury Chorus under its talented new Musical Director, Liz Kirkland, presents ‘Together We Sing!’
+Saturday 6 June (at 7:30pm): Chanctonbury Chorus under its talented new Musical Director, Liz Kirkland, presents ‘Together We Sing!’
 The concert features music by Oscar winner, Rachel Portman, Anton Bruckner, Morten Lauridsen, Gabriel Fauré, Randall Thompson and more.
-Tickets £15 available from Canon Nigel shortly.
-Click here for more details.
+Tickets are £15 and are now available from Canon Nigel after most Sunday sung services.
+Click here to see more details of the concert.

 Little Stars!